springboardretail/nuorder/README.md

 ### Authorization (OAuth 1.0)

-Nuorder uses OAuth 1.0 for authorization.
+NuORDER uses OAuth 1.0 for authorization.

 To get the oauth tokens the following methods must be called: